tuananhhedspibk/tuananhhedspibk.github.io/blog/markdowns/aws_certificated_solution_architect.md

 - All **Inbound traffic** is blocked by default
 - All **Outbound traffic** is allowed

+Volume will be in the same region with EC2
+Snapshot is a photograph of the disk

 ### EBS

-Essentially is a virtual hard disk in the cloud, provides persistent block storage volumes to use with ECS
+Essentially is a virtual hard disk in the cloud, provides persistent block storage volumes to use with EC2

 ### CloudFront